ChaoticByte/Fragmented/README.md

 //!load <filepath>
 ```

-The image file will be read and available as the `TEXTURE` variable.
+The main image file will be read and available as the sampler2D `TEXTURE`.

 #### Load additional images